Skip to main content

 5. Run the report to see how the costs are allocated.

-Cloud spend attributed to environments.
+Cloud spend attributed to environments - Stacked column view

 Break down unallocated costs

-Cloud spend attributed to environments.
+Cloud spend attributed to environments - Service

 Split costs

-Distribute cost in an attribution group
+Split cost in a group allocation

 2. Select Unallocated as the source item to split.

-Distribute cost in an attribution group
+Distribute cost in a group allocation

-Proportional:
+• Proportional:

 Unallocated_total × (Development_origin / (Development_origin + Production_origin) )

-Distribute cost in an attribution group
+Distribute cost in a group allocation

 Split the cost of one dimension value